kavya6697/DesignPatternsNotes/Creational Design Patterns/Abstract Factory.md

 The Abstract Factory pattern provides an interface for creating families of related objects without specifying their concrete classes.
 In this case, FashionCo can create different product families (e.g., formal wear, casual wear) through abstract factories, allowing for easier management of diverse product lines.

 ### Python Implementation
-The Python implementation for this pattern can be found in the AbstractFactory.py file.
+The Python implementation for this pattern can be found in the [AbstractFactory.py](https://github.com/kavya6697/DesignPatternsNotes/blob/25db238ed07885610acd354e8535f960f02192b7/Creational%20Design%20Patterns/AbstractFactoryPattern.py).

 ### Related Patterns
 1. Singleton <br>